 Get Legal Defense from Top 100 Trial Lawyers

-Violent crime is seen as an aggressive activity against a person or property
+A violent crime is defined as an intentional, aggressive act against person

-that intentionally threatens or inflicts, or attempts to inflict, physical
+or property that threatens, inflicts, or attempts to inflict physical

 Given the severe nature of violent crimes, Florida judges tend to err on